-Over half of the DASH revenue fleet (51 buses) are currently equipped with TSP, including all new DASH buses purchased since 2018, and all 40-foot buses.
+Over half of the of the DASH revenue fleet (51 buses) are currently equipped with TSP, including all new DASH buses purchased since 2018, and all 40-foot buses.
 All new bus builds will include TSP equipment, and additional retrofits will be completed as funding becomes available.

-Fareboxes.
+• Fareboxes.
 DASH is working with WMATA and other regional partners on several efforts to modernize regional bus farebox equipment.
 In 2020, this includes the purchase of 20 new driver control units (DCU) tablets, which allow bus operators to record passenger boardings with a new touch-screen interface.
 DASH is also participating in other longer-term projects to modernize the current farebox and move towards mobile ticketing and other off-board payment solutions.
+Although DASH is expecting to discontinue fare collection in September 2021, no immediate changes to farebox procurement decisions are expected to be made until FY 2023 at the earliest.